t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 --- abstract

-This document proposes deadline aware streams to be added to Multipath QUIC in order to be able to deliver deadline sensitive information via QUIC over multiple paths.
+This document proposes deadline aware streams to be added to the Multipath Extension to QUIC in order to be able to deliver deadline sensitive information via QUIC over multiple paths.

 --- middle